Mark1-15/project-1/README.md

 - Features Left to Implement

 #### 3. Technologies Used

+- Github

+- Bootstrap

+- NCH Suite Pixillion image converter

+- Chrome Dev Tools

+- HTML5 & CSS3

 #### 4. Testing

+- Bug fixes

+- Code Testing

+- Lighthouse

+- Story Testing

+- Functionality Testing

 #### 5. Deployment

+- How I deployed the project

+- How to clone this project

 #### 6. Credits

+- Credits to those who've helped the creation of this project

 ## UX